josemanuelguzman/osx-for-frontend-developers/README.md

-# OSX for Front-end developers <!-- omit in toc -->
+# OS X for Front-end developers <!-- omit in toc -->

-As a Frond-end developers 🤓 we can build basic websites with nothing more than a text editor and browser, but we want to up our game by adding a JavaScript framework like React or Vue and useful tools like Git to our workflow.
+As Front-end developers 🤓 we can build basic websites with nothing more than a text editor and a browser, but we want to up our game by adding a JavaScript framework like React or Vue and useful tools like Git to our workflow.

 But wait!
 Our Mac isn’t ready.
-Before diving in, we’ll need to install a few items to that will save we from confusing errors later. 😩
+Before diving in, we’ll need to install a few items that will save we from confusing errors later. 😩

-This is the minimum (IMO) setup we'll need to get up and running on our Mac and a checklist to set up our ✨ OS X for front-end development.
+This is the minimum (IMO) setup we'll need to get up and run on our Mac and a checklist to set up our ✨ OS X for front-end development.

 🚀 Let’s go!